 With a ratio of more than 1 car to every adult in Australia, it seems that most people are set on owning a car.
 Driving can certainly seem like the easiest and most attractive option – you’re not beholden to a train or bus timetable and extreme weather isn’t an issue – but when you start to consider parking hassles, traffic jams and the exorbitant cost of car ownership, ditching the car starts to look better and better.

-Contrary to what many people think, getting around without a car is easy, convenient and cheap, especially if you live in the inner suburbs.
+Contrary to what many people think, you can live car free and still make your way around without huge hassles.
+Getting around without a car is easy, convenient and cheap, especially if you live in the inner suburbs.
 And like everything, there’s an app for that.
 Find the best routes, get real-time public transport information, and get access to a car when you need one with just a few taps.
 Here are our picks of the best apps for getting around when you don’t own a car.

 This might seem like an obvious choice (and you probably already use it on the daily), but Google Maps is a great starting point for getting around anywhere in the world.
 Get directions by bike, foot or public transport and compare routes and all your transport options within the one app.